-Wega shares her name with the brightest star in the Lyra constellation.
-She sits, smiling warmly with her third child, Charles, seated on her lap.
-Over the course of her life Wega raised her family, supported her community, travelled, ran her family’s hotel, and spoke English, Arabic and German fluently, whilst also possessing a passing knowledge of Amharic, French and Spanish.
+Wega (pronounced Vega) shares her name with the brightest star in the Lyra constellation.
+She sits, smiling warmly with her third child, Charles, perched on her lap.
+Wega raised three children, supported her community, travelled, ran her family’s hotel and spoke English, Arabic and German fluently, whilst also possessing a passing proficiency in Amharic, French and Spanish.

-In 1905, three generations of Wega’s family lived in Brummana, Lebanon and the two hundred year old Mar Chaya Maronite Monastery lay a short journey from the village making it perfect for day-tripping.
+In 1905, three generations of Wega’s family lived in Brummana, Lebanon and the two hundred year old Mar Chaya (or Chaaya) Maronite Monastery lay a short journey from the village making it perfect for day trips.

 Her parents had travelled a great distance before making Brummana their home.
-Wega’s father Karl Saalmüller was German and had gone to Ethiopia with the St Chrischona-Pilgermission in 1858, while her mother, Woisero Beletetch, known as Mary, came from Ethiopia and was of mixed Ethiopian/British extraction.
-The Saalmüller’s left Ethiopia after the British took Magdala and Emperor Tewodros committed suicide in 1868.
-They spent some years with the Temple settlement in Jaffa, Palestine before deciding to join Mary’s sister, Woisero Jewubdar, known as Susan, and her husband Theophilus Waldmeier in Lebanon in the early 1870s.
+Wega’s father Karl Saalmüller was German and he first moved to Switzerland where he joined the St Chrischona-Pilgermission to Ethiopia in 1858, while her mother, Woisero Beletetch, known as Mary, came from Ethiopia and was of mixed Ethiopian-British extraction.
+The Saalmüller’s left Ethiopia after the British ‘Napier Expedition’ overtook Magdala and Emperor Tewodros II committed suicide in 1868.
+They spent some time with the Temple settlement in Jaffa, Palestine before joining Mary’s sister, Woisero Jewubdar, known as Susan, and her husband Theophilus Waldmeier in Lebanon in the late 1870s.

-On the far right of the picture is Wega’s husband Thomas, head master of Brummana High School, which was established as a Quaker school by Theophilus Waldemeir in 1873.
+On the far right of the picture is Wega’s husband Thomas Little.
+He was head master of Brummana High School which was established as a Quaker school by Wega’s uncle, Theophilus Waldemeir, in 1873.
 Although the pith helmet probably renders this remark redundant, Thomas was an Englishman.
-He met an untimely death, just three years after this photograph was taken, resulting in each of the three Little children would be sent to England to complete their education.
+He met an untimely death, just three years after this photograph was taken, resulting in each of the three Little children being sent to England to complete their education.

-Their eldest daughter Sylvie, seated to Wega’s right, trained as a nurse at the London Hospital and later established her career in Omdurman, Sudan.
-Vera, standing directly behind her mother, followed in her father’s footsteps and became a teacher.
-She went to live in the United States where she and her husband, Ted, raised their two children.
+Their eldest daughter Sylvia, seated to Wega’s right, trained as a nurse at the London Hospital and later established her career in Omdurman, Sudan.
+Vera, standing directly behind Wega, followed in her father’s footsteps and became a teacher.
+She was married in Cairo before moving to the United States where she and her American husband, Ted Miller, raised their two children.
 Wega’s youngest child, Charles, was an artist and archaeologist.
 He married Ruth Trenaman in England in 1936.
 They returned to Brummana shortly afterwards and eventually moved to Africa, with their son, where Charles worked sculpting figures and scenery for museum displays.

 Two of Wega’s sisters are also pictured.
 Sarona, named for the Temple settlement in Jaffa where she was born, sits on the left toward the back.
 Sadly, Sarona also died just a few years after this picture was taken.
-By contrast, her sister Stefana, seated on the far left at the front, lived to be 103.
-Stefana and her husband Charles lived in England and Africa before settling in Majorca, Spain.
-Many years later, when both women were widows, Wega left Lebanon to join Stefana there.
-Another sister, not pictured, married a Frenchman who began his career as a photographer in Beirut before also moving to Brummana to run their own hotel.
+By contrast, her sister Stefana, seated on the far left, (and caught eating a bun), lived to be 103.
+Stefana and her husband Charles Armbruster lived in England and Africa before settling in Majorca, Spain.
+Many years later, Wega left Lebanon to join Stefana there.
+Another sister, not pictured, married a Frenchman, Adrien Bonfils, who began his career in Beirut as a photographer before moving to Brummana to run their own hotel.
 It is possible that Adrien took this photograph.
-Marielie and Adrien Bonfils soon left Lebanon to pursue hotelier opportunities and raised their family in France.
+Marielie and Adrien Bonfils later left Lebanon for France where they raised their family and continued in the hotel business.

-The names of the other people pictured are recorded in largely indecipherable handwriting on the reverse of the photograph.
+The names of the other ladies and gentlemen pictured are recorded in barely decipherable handwriting on the reverse of the photograph.
 Emmeline, stands at the back wearing a simple scarf.
 In front of her, a lady only identified as EM sits, gazing ahead rather than at the camera.
 Neither lady shares a name with Wega’s Waldmeier cousins and it’s unclear whether they are friends, colleagues or caterers.
 An inscription notes that the young men are all teachers at Brummana High School and as such each would have been part of Wega’s daily life, (accommodation within the school grounds was provided with Thomas’ job).
 Mr Tibsherany, wearing a light-coloured suit, crouches to the left of Vera and to his left sits Mr Chamoon (possibly a misspelling of Chamoun).
-Mr Hourie appears above the hat of Stefana and Mr Chalat peeps out on her right side.
-One can only imagine the connections these individuals had with places and people across the world during their lives and careers.
-They may have been Lebanese or hail from somewhere else entirely.
-Many teachers and past pupils from BHS have retained a connection with the school and village for generations whilst at the same time dispersing to the four corners of the globe as did Wega’s extended family.
+Mr Hourie appears above the hat of Stefana and Mr Chalat peeps out on her right.
+Brummana High School continues today.
+It has an active old scholars association and many teachers and past pupils retain a connection with the school and village whilst at the same time dispersing to the four corners of the globe, as was the case with Wega’s extended family.

-The lifetimes of those pictured in Picnic near Mar Chaya Monastery, Lebanon coincided with a period of relative stability in Lebanon, which in 1905 was under Ottoman rule.
-The American University of Beirut was well established and the country’s ethnically, politically had religiously diverse population had for some years shown signs an increasingly harmonious and outward looking sensibility.
-Perhaps it is this spirit that the camera captures.
-The eyes looking out at the lens each carry their own attitude – direct, confident, curious, happy – and each expression has it’s own story to tell.
+Picnic near Mar Chaya Monastery, Lebanon was taken during a period of relative stability in Lebanon, which in 1905 was under Ottoman rule.
+The American University of Beirut was well established and the country’s ethnically, politically and religiously diverse population had for some years shown signs an increasingly harmonious and outward looking sensibility.
+Mar Chaaya Monastery still exists and remains popular with visitors, local and distant alike.

 by Pat Little